 - not having a good doctor to help me through testing and treatment

 - not knowing when the horrible symptoms would subside

 - not knowing what each day would bring as far as energy, mood and happiness

 - concern that I would have PPT again with subsequent babies (I did not, thankfully)

 That was heavy stuff, ladies.

 Remembering that time makes me a little sad and also makes me realize how much of it has shaped my life and career.

-Really, one of the main reasons for starting a holistic family nutrition practice is because I had PPT after giving birth.
+Really, one of the main reasons for starting a holistic family nutrition practice is because I had postpartum thyroiditis after giving birth.

 I previously had other plans for my niche in the nutrition field.

 But, everything I learned through having PPT (and also learning about homemade baby formula) was a real game changer for me.